jbirddog/supreme-spoon/README.md

 # Supreme Spoon

-`Supreme Spoon` leverages [SpiffWorkflow](https://github.com/sartography/SpiffWorkflow) to translate BPMN based workflows into a standalone Python class which can be imported into any application.
+`Supreme Spoon` leverages [SpiffWorkflow](https://github.com/sartography/SpiffWorkflow) to compile BPMN based workflows into a standalone Python class which can be imported into any application.
 The aim is to reduce fricition during the integration, deployment and distribution of BPMN based applications.

 This is very much a work in progress.
 The current output supports basic CLI integration. `Manual Tasks` have basic support. `User Tasks` are missing.

+Currently all BPMN files tested have been generated with the [spiffworkflow-frontend](https://github.com/sartography/spiff-arena/tree/main/spiffworkflow-frontend).

 Lots to do, including making this README better.